 The jury, however, was not convinced that Skansen’s controls were robust enough to be considered adequate procedures.
 Skansen was found guilty of the Section 7 offence.
 But as, by the time of its conviction in February, Skansen was a dormant company that had no assets, it was given an absolute discharge.

-The case raises a number of questions regarding what companies have to do to be able to prove they had adequate procedures in place to prevent bribery.
+This case raised a number of questions regarding what companies have to do to be able to prove they had adequate procedures in place to prevent bribery.
 Skansen did have controls in place and its staff were made aware that bribery was not to be tolerated – and yet this was not enough to be considered adequate procedures; even for a small company working in a limited geographical area.

 This could be considered harsh.
 But what is perhaps more surprising (and slightly disappointing) is that Skansen was a dormant company that had no assets and yet it was still prosecuted.
 Was this really a constructive use of taxpayer-funded resources?
 The prosecution argued that this course of action sent a message to other companies about the need to have adequate procedures in place.
 But what sort of a message does it send if a small company that had tried to prevent illegal activity is prosecuted and then given an absolute discharge?

-Does the case make us any the wiser about what actually constitutes adequate procedures?
+Did this case make us any the wiser about what actually constitutes adequate procedures?
 It seems unlikely.

 What is also concerning about this case is that Skansen investigated the problem, was open and transparent in reporting it to the authorities and cooperated fully with investigators – only to then be charged and convicted.
 If this is what happens when a relatively small company self-reports, it is hardly likely to encourage others to come forward if and when they discover bribery is being committed in their name.